-Upon entering NCNM each student is assigned an advisor by the associate dean for academic progress.
-Faculty advisors include all full time faculty and a select group of administrative faculty members.
-College advisors are ongoing contacts for their assigned student throughout the duration of the student's enrollment.
+Upon entering NCNM each student is assigned an advisor (or mentor in the MSiMR program) by the associate dean for academic progress.
+Faculty advisors/ mentors include all full-time faculty and a select group of administrative faculty members.
+College advisors/ mentors are ongoing contacts for their assigned student throughout the duration of the student's enrollment.

-College advisors facilitate a connection to the institution, ensure that students understand general academic policies and procedures, serve as a student advocate, and assist in general student support.
-Advisors help students by referring them to appropriate staff and other resources.
+College advisors/mentors facilitate a connection to the institution, ensure that students understand general academic policies and procedures, serve as a student advocate, and assist in general student support.
+Advisors/mentors help students by referring them to appropriate staff and other resources.
 They will also be a point of contact for other faculty to register any concerns and, when needed, serve as a starting point for a college response.

-Advisors are required to meet with their first-year advisees early in the academic year and then on an as-needed basis.
-Advisors have a file of resources to help guide the student appropriately.
+Advisors/mentors are required to meet with their first-year advisees early in the academic year and then on an asneeded basis.
+Advisors/mentors have a file of resources to help guide the student appropriately.
 Academic advising is managed by the associate dean of academic progress.